Remove or flag groups that failed to meet conditions based on dates

 Value

-A subset of input data satisfied the dates requirement, or raw input data with an new flag column.
+A subset of the input data that satisfied the date requirements, or the input data with a new flag column.

 Examples